Photography Fees, Rates & Prices in Singapore

 This can be more time-consuming than you think but it is one of the most important processes.
 The worst but unfortunately, quite common thing is when the client is unsure of what he wants.
 Without fully understanding the requirements, miscommunication will arise and that the results may not be what the client wants no matter how beautiful the photographs are.
 Therefore, photographers may do causal chit-chat with you to find out more.

 You may have an idea but sometimes, it is not going to work or will likely produce less pleasing results.
 For example, you want to have your shoot in a beautiful garden near noon time, bad shadows will appear on your face inside the photographs.
 You may also be looking for detailed skin touch-up for an event shoot, which is almost impossible for the gigantic number of photographs.
 The photographer will share his knowledge and experience to eliminate as many problems as possible.
+It requires both time and knowledge.

 Suggestions and ideas

 Based on the photographer's knowledge and experience, he is likely to be able to give you satisfactory suggestions and ideas.
+Some photographers are known for their creativity and their unique ideas are not something any money can buy - you probably cannot get the same idea from another photographer.

 Physical or electronic paperwork (eg. quotation, invoice, contract)

 Assistants are actually very much needed for every shoot.
 They will help to preserve energy for the photographers.
 They help to share the load while travelling and ensure that the photographer is free to move around during the actual shoot.
-Lastly, they need to secure the external lighting (umbrella and stand) from being blown and damaged by the wind.
+Lastly, they need to secure the external lighting (umbrella and stand) from being blown down and damaged by the wind.
 They will help to speed up the shoot.

 If the distance is far or the location is not easily accessible, the cost may be higher.
 Photographers may drive or take a cab to avoid wearing themselves out before the actual shoot.
+If the shoot requires more equipment, it is inevitable that a cab is needed.
+Moreover, many events start at peak hours.

 Travelling to and from the location